Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Abstract

 \section{Abstract}

 To generate accurate and reliable predictions, modern AI systems need to combine data from multiple modalities, such as text, images, audio, spreadsheets, and time series.
-Multi-modal data introduces new opportunities and challenges for disentangling uncertainty: it is commonly assumed in the machine learning community that epistemic uncertainty can be reduced by collecting more data, while aleatoric uncertainty is irreducible.
-However, this assumption is challenged in modern AI systems when information is obtained from different modalities.
-This paper introduces an innovative data acquisition framework where uncertainty disentanglement leads to actionable decisions, allowing sampling in two directions: sample size and data modality.
+However, collecting training and test data for many modalities is challenging and time-consuming, creating a need for cost-efficient multi-modal data acquisition.
+In this paper we advocate that this can be realized by disentangling epistemic and aleatoric uncertainty.
+It is commonly assumed in the machine learning community that epistemic uncertainty can be reduced by collecting more data, while aleatoric uncertainty is irreducible.
+We claim that this assumption can be challenged in modern multi-modal AI systems, and we introduces an innovative data acquisition framework where uncertainty disentanglement leads to actionable decisions, allowing cost-efficient sampling in two directions: sample size and data modality.
 The main hypothesis is that aleatoric uncertainty decreases as the number of modalities increases, while epistemic uncertainty decreases by collecting more observations.
-We provide proof-of-concept implementations on two multi-modal datasets to showcase our data acquisition framework, which combines ideas from active learning, active feature acquisition and uncertainty quantification.
+We provide a theoretical analysis and proof-of-concept implementations on various multi-modal datasets to prove the usefulness of our framework, which combines ideas from active learning, active feature acquisition and uncertainty quantification.